nolanlawson/browserify-count-modules/README.md

   if (err) {
     return 'oh no an error'
   }
-  console.log('here is the count:', count)
+  console.log('here is the count', count)
 })
 ```